Strawberry Shortcake: The Sweet Dreams Movie

 Strawberry Shortcake: The Sweet Dreams Movie is a 2006 American animated family fantasy adventure musical film produced by DIC Entertainment and released theatrically in select cities on October 7, 2006, by Kidtoon Films.
 It was the first feature-length film to feature the eponymous American Greetings property, and stars the voices of Sarah Heinke, Rachel Ware, Nils Haaland, and Bridget Robbins.
-The film also includes the first appearance of the villain, the Peculiar Pie Man, since Nelvana's Strawberry Shortcake specials from more than twenty years earlier.
+The film also includes the first appearance of the villain, the Peculiar Purple Pieman, since Nelvana's Strawberry Shortcake specials from more than twenty years earlier.

 Plot

-While having a sleepover together, Strawberry and her friends travel to the Land of Dreams on a sea-plane like boat built by Ginger Snap, where they must help stop the Pieman, Sour Grapes and their army of nightmares from ruling the earth.
+While having a sleepover together, Strawberry and her friends travel to the Land of Dreams on a sea-plane like boat built by Ginger Snap, where they must help stop the Purple Pieman, Sour Grapes and their army of nightmares from ruling the earth.